Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Introduction and statement of the main results

 \end{thm}

-The proof will be given in Section~\ref{s: proof Thm1.1}.
+The proof will be given in Section~\ref{s: sonno}.

-As noted earlier, when we restrict ourselves to real accretive matrices, then the condition $\Delta_p(A,B)>0$ is automatically fulfilled, so \eqref{eq: bilincomplex} holds for the full range of exponents $p\in(1,\infty)$.
-Hence Theorem~\ref{t: 1.0} is a special case ($A,B$ equal and real) of Theorem~\ref{t: bilincomplex}.
-One vital difference between the real and the complex case is that in the latter the {\it Bellman function} that we use does not for all $p$ possess the required type of convexity, $\Delta_p(A,B)>0$.
-The other difference is that in the former case the semigroup $(P^{A}_{t})_{t>0}$ is bounded for all $p\in[1,\infty]$ (when proving Theorem~\ref{t: 1.0} we used this in \cite[p.
-2826]{DV-Kato}), while in the complex case this is false (see Section~\ref{s: semigroup estimates}).
+As noted earlier, when we restrict ourselves to real accretive matrices, the condition $\Delta_p(A,B)>0$ is automatically fulfilled, so \eqref{eq: bilincomplex} holds for the full range of exponents $p\in(1,\infty)$.
+Hence Theorem~\ref{t: oktyabr'} is a special case ($A,B$ equal and real) of Theorem~\ref{t: bilincomplex}.
+One vital difference between the real and the complex case is that in the latter the condition $\Delta_p(A,B)>0$, and hence the desired type of convexity of the {\it Bellman function} that we use, does not hold for all $p\in(1,\infty)$.
+The other difference is that in the former case the semigroup $(P^{A}_{t})_{t>0}$ is bounded for all $p\in[1,\infty]$ (we used this when proving Theorem~\ref{t: oktyabr'}, see \cite[p.
+2826]{DV-Kato}), while in the complex case this is false (see Section~\ref{s: saraj}).

-We call Theorem~\ref{t: bilincomplex} the (dimension-free) {\it bilinear embedding theorem} for complex accretive matrices, because it implies that the map $\cI$, defined for $f,g,\in C_c^\infty(\R^n)$ by
+We call Theorem~\ref{t: bilincomplex} the (dimension-free) {\it bilinear embedding theorem} for complex accretive matrices, because it implies that the map $\text{\got I}$, defined for $f,g,\in C_c^\infty(\R^n)$ by